cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 Whenever you submit a transaction to `node-carol`, it will be propagated to the sentries and onward to the validators.

-At this juncture you may ask: Is it still possible to run a full game in almost a single block as you did earlier in the CosmJS integration tests?
+At this juncture, you may ask: Is it still possible to run a full game in almost a single block as you did earlier in the CosmJS integration tests?
 After all, when `node-carol` passes on the transactions as they come, it is not certain that the recipients will honor the order in which they were received.
-Of course they make sure to order Alice's transactions, thanks to the `sequence`, as well as Bob's.
-But do they keep the A-B-A-B... order in which they were sent?
+Of course, they make sure to order Alice's transactions, thanks to the `sequence`, as well as Bob's.
+But do they keep the A-B-A-B...order in which they were sent?

 To find out: